arabbika/my-aws-journey/01_Labs/04_Compute/03_EC2_Infrastructure_Challenge.md

 **Course ID**: `172-[JAWS]-Lab`

 ## 🎯 Architectural Objective
-To design and deploy a secure, web-enabled compute architecture.
-The objective was to build a complete environment from the ground up, including custom VPC networking, internet connectivity, and automated software deployment via EC2 user data.
+To design and deploy a secure, web-enabled compute architecture from the ground up.
+The objective was to synthesize custom VPC networking, internet edge routing, and automated server provisioning into a functional production-ready environment.

 ## ⚙️ Technical Approach
 * **Compute Strategy:** Provisioned an Amazon Linux 2023 `t3.micro` instance.
-Utilized **User Data** scripts to automate the installation of the `httpd` (Apache) web server and configure directory permissions for web content deployment.
+Utilized **User Data** scripts to automate the `httpd` (Apache) installation and applied `chmod` permissions to the `/var/www/html` directory, enabling secure content deployment.
-* **Network Configuration:** Designed a custom VPC from scratch, including a VPC, Subnet, and Internet Gateway.
-Configured custom Route Tables to ensure the subnet had a valid route to the internet, allowing public access.
+* **Network Configuration:** Architected a custom VPC, including Subnet creation and an Internet Gateway (IGW).
+Configured Route Tables to bridge the subnet to the IGW, establishing the necessary public egress/ingress path.
-* **Security Implementation:** Configured Security Groups to permit `SSH` (port 22) for management and `HTTP` (port 80) for web traffic.
+* **Security Implementation:** Orchestrated Security Group rules to enforce principle-of-least-privilege access, explicitly permitting `SSH` (TCP 22) for administration and `HTTP` (TCP 80) for public traffic.

 ## 📷 Lab Evidence
 | Task | Description | Evidence |